Charles Ginner: Painting career

-In 1908, Ginner left Vitti's and worked on his own in Paris, taking Vincent van Gogh, Paul Gauguin and Paul Cézanne for his guides.
+In 1908, Ginner left Vitti's and worked on his own in Paris, taking Vincent van Gogh, Paul Gauguin, and Paul Cézanne for his guides.

 In 1909, Ginner visited Buenos Aires, Argentina, where he held his first one-person show, which helped to introduce post-Impressionism to South America.
 His oil paintings showed the influence of Van Gogh, with their heavy impasto paint.

 In 1910, Ginner went to London, to serve on the Hanging Committee of the Allied Artists Association's third exhibition.
 Harold Gilman and Spencer Gore became his friends and persuaded him to settle in London.
-He lived at first in Battersea, but afterwards in Camden Town, where he was a neighbour of Gilman and Gore and regularly attended the Saturday afternoons at 19 Fitzroy Street, meeting Robert Bevan, John Nash, Albert Rothenstein, Christopher R. W. Nevinson, Jacob Epstein, Walter Bayes, Walter Sickert and Lucien Pissarro.
+He lived at first in Battersea, but afterwards in Camden Town, where he was a neighbour of Gilman and Gore and regularly attended the Saturday afternoons at 19 Fitzroy Street, meeting Robert Bevan, John Nash, Albert Rothenstein, C. R. W. Nevinson, Jacob Epstein, Walter Bayes, Walter Sickert, and Lucien Pissarro.
 In 1911, he became a member of the Camden Town Group; in 1913 of the London Group; in 1914 of the Cumberland Market Group.
 In 1914 in the New Age he spelt out the artistic creed known as New Realism.
 In the same year he showed jointly with Gilman at the Goupil Gallery.

-During World War I, in about 1916, Ginner was called up, serving firstly in the Royal Army Ordnance Corps, secondly in the Intelligence Corps and lastly for the Canadian War Records, for which he made a painting of a powder-filling factory in Hereford.
+During World War I, in about 1916, Ginner was called up, serving firstly in the Royal Army Ordnance Corps, secondly in the Intelligence Corps, and lastly for the Canadian War Records, for which he made a painting of a powder-filling factory in Hereford.

 In 1919, on Gilman's death, he published an appreciation of the artist in Art and Letters.
 In 1920 he became a member of the New English Art Club.

 During World War II he was again an Official War Artist, and specialised in painting harbour scenes and bombed buildings in London.
 In 1942 he became an Associate of the Royal Academy, where he advocated the admission of younger artists.

 In 1950, he was awarded a CBE.

 Ginner painted buildings in an urban context, as in his painting Plymouth Pier from The Hoe.
 His watercolours are unmistakable, with meticulous detailing of trees and buildings.

 The Tate Gallery in London and many other galleries hold his work.
 The National Portrait Gallery, London, has a typically precise self-portrait.

 He died in London on 6 January 1952.
 The Arts Council of Great Britain held a touring memorial in 1953-4.